nadavami/gitlab-dashboard-proxy/README.md

-# gitlab-pipeline-proxy
+# gitlab-dashboard-proxy
-An event based cache for gitlab pipelines using webhooks.
+An event based cache for gitlab dashboards using webhooks.

 ## Q&A